 Can I Grill Chicken Leg Quarters for this Recipe?

 You certainly CAN, but the cooktime will be longer as the pieces are substantially bigger with more bone.
 But honestly?
-I don’t ever both.
+I don’t ever bother.
 Chicken drumsticks are easier to eat and cheaper to come by in a pack.

 Are Grilled Chicken Drumsticks Healthy?